Robdboer/Multilingual-Feature-Extractors-Study/README.md

 Python version 3.8 or above is required.

 We've included a requirements.txt file in the repository containing all the necessary dependencies.
-After activating the virtual environment, you can install all required packages using the following command:
+You can install all required packages using the following command:

 ```bash
 pip install -r requirements.txt